JaneliaSciComp/hortacloud-website/content/docs/user_manual/tutorials/viewing-images.md

 ## Prerequisites

-- You should be able to log into HortaCloud and launch the Horta application.
+- You should be able to log into HortaCloud and launch the Horta application, as detailed in the previous tutorial.
 - Your HortaCloud instance should have access to the Janelia MouseLight data on Amazon AWS S3.
     + If not, you should have access to some similar data in your HortaCloud instance.